Buchsbaum* complexes: Abstract

 \section{Abstract}

-A class of simplicial complexes, which we call Buchsbaum* over a field, is introduced.
+A class of finite simplicial complexes, which we call Buchsbaum* over a field, is introduced.
 Buchsbaum* complexes generalize triangulations of orientable homology manifolds as well as doubly Cohen-Macaulay complexes.
 By definition, the Buchsbaum* property depends only on the geometric realization and the field.
-Characterizations in terms of simplicial and local cohomology are given.
+Characterizations in terms of simplicial homology are given.
 It is proved that Buchsbaum* complexes are doubly Buchsbaum.
-Enumerative and graph theoretic properties of Buchsbaum* complexes are investigated.
-It is shown that various constructions, among them one which generalizes convex ear decompositions, yield Buchsbaum* simplicial complexes.
+Various constructions, among them one which generalizes convex ear decompositions, are shown to yield Buchsbaum* simplicial complexes.
+Graph theoretic and enumerative properties of Buchsbaum* complexes are investigated.